Warmer and Cloudier Tuesday

 First Alert Weather Day: Christmas Day Rain/Mix

-TUESDAY: We are waking up to cloudier and warmer conditions already this morning as a warm front has stalled to our southwest.
-It is a little breezy for some this morning, but the breeze begins to diminish by early afternoon.
-Highs will be back above average in the 30s with partly to mostly cloudy skies sticking around all day.
+TUESDAY: Highs will be back above average in the 30s with partly to mostly cloudy skies sticking around all day.
 A weak cold front moves through during the afternoon bringing a wind shift to northerly.
 No impacts to temperatures.

 EXTENDED FORECAST: